-- Personal property coverage: Whether it is your clothing, appliances, cabinets or furniture that is damaged during a covered loss, your belongings are covered with Kin’s condo insurance.
+- Personal property coverage: Whether it is your clothing, appliances, electronics, cabinets or furniture that is damaged during a covered loss, your belongings are covered with Kin’s condo insurance.

 - Medical payments insurance: If someone is injured while at your condo, Kin provides financial compensation to help pay for their medical expenses.